 bagel (noun) – Overly groomed materialistic young man, and the male version of a kugel.
 From the Yiddish word for the pastry.

-bakgat (exclamation and adjective, informal) – Fantastic, cool, awesome.
+bakgat (exclamation and adjective) – Fantastic, cool, awesome.
 From the Afrikaans.

 Basotho (noun, plural) – The South Sotho people, principally those living in Lesotho.
 The singular is Mosotho.

-bergie (noun, derogatory) – Originally referring to vagrants who sheltered in the forests of Cape Town’s Table Mountain and now a mainstream word for anyone who is down and out.
+bergie (noun, derogatory) – Originally referred to homeless people who sheltered in the forests of Cape Town’s Table Mountain.
+It’s now a derogatory word for homeless people, generally.
 From the Afrikaans berg (mountain).

-big five, the (noun) – Africa’s most famous five wildlife species: lion, elephant, buffalo, leopard and rhino.
+big five, the (noun) – Africa’s famous five wildlife species: lion, elephant, buffalo, leopard and rhino.

 biltong (noun) – Dried and salted meat, similar to beef jerky, although it can be made from ostrich, kudu or any other red meat.
 The privations of early white colonialism made drying and salting, often with vinegar and spices, an essential means of preserving meat.
 From the Afrikaans, originally from the Dutch bil (rump) and tong (strip or tongue).